 - Talking personally with the offending individual, or writing a letter asking him or her to stop.
-This is a personal step taken solely among the relevant parties. - Speaking to members of the Student Counseling Center, the Staff and Faculty Consultation Center, or the Caltech Center for Diversity.
-Such conversations are confidential and are not communicated to individuals within or outside the Institute. - 3.
-Resolving the complaint informally with the help of a third party who does not have a faculty, supervisory, or managerial position at Caltech.
-This could be a peer for staff; or, for students, a peer, a Resident Associate, or a member of the Board of Control or the Graduate Review Board.
-The goal here is to allow the parties to resolve complaints without an investigation and without elevating the complaint within the Institute.
-The person here is not obligated to share this information with other persons holding positions of responsibility at Caltech.
+This is a personal step taken solely among the relevant parties. - Speaking to members of the Student Counseling Center, the Staff and Faculty Consultation Center, or the Caltech Center for Diversity on campus and the Employee Assistance Program at JPL.
+Such conversations are confidential and are not communicated to individuals within or outside the Caltech. - Resolving the complaint informally with the help of a third party who has a faculty, supervisory, or managerial position at Caltech.
+The goal here is also to allow the parties to resolve complaints without an investigation and without elevating the complaint within Caltech.
+However, a person in one of these official positions is obligated to follow up to be sure the situation has been resolved.
+This action might include referring the complaint to an appropriate individual within Caltech or sharing some of this information with other persons holding positions of responsibility at Caltech. - Individuals are not required to try to resolve their concerns informally before making a formal complaint.